janEbert/SMWLevelGenerator/README.md

-SMW LevelGen - A Super Mario World Level Generator Copyright (C) 2019  Jan Ebert
+SMWLevelGenerator - A Super Mario World Level Generator Copyright (C) 2019  Jan Ebert

 This program is free software; you can redistribute it and/or